Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 “What!
 You have gone nuts.
 Haven’t you?
 How could you bring an ass from the street into our house?
 Can’t you get any other person on this earth?”
 I told her, visibly annoyed.

-The beggar woman seemed to be extremely happy, and followed my wife.
-It was just an inadvertent act- I kept on looking at her feet after wiping out my eyes.
-Her legs were not on the floor; they were floating above the floor at the height of a jeweller’s bead.
-I got goose bumps.
+The beggar woman seemed to be extremely happy and followed my wife.
+It was just an inadvertent act—I kept on looking at her feet after wiping out my eyes.
+Her legs were not on the floor; they were floating above the floor at the height of a jeweler’s bead.
+I got goosebumps.
 ‘Is it just an illusion?’
 I looked at her once again.
-The beggar woman turned towards me, smiled at me.
+The beggar woman turned towards me and smiled at me.
 ‘O!
 My God!
 It’s not a smile.
-Is it?’It pierced like an icy spear through my bone marrows and almost got me killed!
+Is it’?
+It pierced like an icy spear through my bone marrows and almost got me killed!

 I called out my wife.
-I explained her that bringing that anonymous woman inside the house was not a good proposition.
+I explained to her that bringing that anonymous woman inside the house was not a good proposition.
 But she remained stubborn to keep this strange element as her servant maid.
 ‘The morning sickness caused by pregnancy has many flipsides like this.
 Hasn’t it?
 But there must be a limit to it.’
 My mind kept on cautioning me that her presence was a sign of some impending danger.
 I looked at her feet once again.
 Just like any other human being, they were on the floor.
-‘How come is that possible?
-Is it the same hallucination!’
+‘How come that is possible?
+Is it the same hallucination’!

 It was evening, dusk.
-My wife and the maid servant were chit chatting, cracking jokes.
+My wife and the maidservant were chit-chatting, cracking jokes.
 I lighted a lamp in the front hall, and in the pretext of reading a book, I was watching her.
-A hallway was lying between the hall where I was sitting and the place where they were chit chatting.
-A full- length mirror was hanging in the hallway.
+A hallway was lying between the hall where I was sitting and the place where they were chit-chatting.
+A full-length mirror was hanging in the hallway.
 I could see their images clearly in the mirror.

-“You have visited a lot many places.
+“You have visited a lot of places.
 Haven’t you?
 You can tell me some stories.
-Can’t you? ”My wife asked her.
+Can’t you?”
+My wife asked her.

-“Yes…I have gone to Kashi and Haridwar and other places alike.
+“Yes… I have gone to Kashi and Haridwar and other places alike.
 When I was in Kashi, I heard a story there.
 Can I narrate it to you?” she said.

 “You can.
 Please tell me.”
 My wife asked her eagerly.

 “It must be more than five hundred years, they say.
-There was a king in Kashi and he had a daughter.
+There was a king in Kashi, and he had a daughter.
 No such beautiful girl was found anywhere on the earth.
-The king got her educated in all the subjects under the Sun.
-The person who was appointed as her Guru was actually a cunning conjurer.
-He was a master of black magic, sorcery and witch graft.
-He was eying up on this girl.
+The king got her educated in all the subjects under the sun.
+The person who was appointed as her guru was actually a cunning conjurer.
+He was a master of black magic, sorcery, and witchcraft.
+He was eying up this girl.
 But that girl was in love with the son of the minister and wanted to marry him.
-The conjurer came to know about it…Who came to know about it?
-Yes…it was that Guru”
+The conjurer came to know about it… Who came to know about it?
+Yes…it was that Guru.”

 I was stunned to see the wonder that unfolded in front of me.
-I got confused whether I was listening to her telling the story or reading the book which I was holding in my hands.
-The book I was holding in my hands was “Historical Documents”.
-The page that lay spread in front of me was staring at me with the story of the daughter of King of Kashi.
-The last sentence of the pages under my fingers was the English Translation of ‘the conjurer came to know about it’.
+I got confused whether I was listening to her telling the story or reading the book, which I was holding in my hands.
+The book I was holding in my hands was “Historical Documents.”
+The page that lay spread in front of me was staring at me with the story of the daughter of the King of Kashi.
+The last sentence of the pages under my fingers was the English translation of ‘the conjurer came to know about it.’
 The sensory ability of my brain stopped for a while.
-Pimple like sweat droplets appeared on my forehead.
+Pimple-like sweat droplets appeared on my forehead.
 ‘O!
 What happened to me?
-Have I become crazy?’My eyes were glued to the pages spread in front of me.
+Have I become crazy’?
+My eyes were glued to the pages spread in front of me.
 The letters started getting blurred.

 “I forgot to ask your name.”
-I could over hear my wife’s question.
+I could overhear my wife’s question.

 “You may call me Kanjanai.
 Like the character in the story who also had the same name.
 Calling by any names doesn’t matter.
 Does it?
 One should have a name.
-That is it” the beggar woman told her.
+That is it,” the beggar woman told her.

 I went inside.
 Both of them were talking cheerfully.